Azure/portaldocs/portal-sdk/generated/top-blades-react.md

 <a name="reactviews-getting-started"></a>
 ## Getting Started

-If you are a new extension, then following the [getting started guide](tutorial-getting-started.md) will create an extension that already onboarded to ReactViews.
-Please skip this section and continue on to the short guide below.
+If you are a new extension, then following the [getting started guide](top-extensions-getting-started.md) will create an extension that's already onboarded to ReactViews.
+Once you've created your new extension you can skip the getting started section.

 Otherwise, if you are on a traditional extension this guide will onboard you to the latest set of ReactView tooling.